-I am at the Department of Ecology in the University of Granada (UGR) as Associate Professor since 2003.
+I am at the Department of Ecology in the University of Granada (UGR) as Professor since 2018.
 I got my PhD in this university in 1995 working on the influence of nutrient recycling on microbial food web in alpine lakes.
 From 1995-1998, I was a postdoc at the Institute of Ecosystem Studies (IES, now Cary IES) working on bio- and photo-reactivity of dissolved organic matter in temperate lakes.
 Since my return to the UGR, I has been working on the influence of Saharan dust on aquatic ecosystems and its role as vector of microbial dispersal.
 In addition, I enjoyed several oceanographic projects (Southern Ocean and Malaspina 2010 Circumnavigation) with goals related with dissolved organic matter characterization and exopolymer particles and their role in global carbon cycle.
 Currently, we are working on C and N biogeochemistry and microbial ecology in saline wetlands.

 Dr. Isabel Reche